 There are several different types of bankruptcy.
 For example, Chapter 13 bankruptcy is a court-monitored repayment plan that usually lasts 3-5 years and can severely impact your credit score for up to 10 years.
 Many who file bankruptcy may find it difficult to get loans and purchase a home in the future.

-Accredited Debt Relief can help you negotiate a settlement that will reduce the amount of your debt.
+Accredited Debt Relief is a bankruptcy alternative that can help you negotiate a settlement that will reduce the amount of your debt.

 Step 1: Determine If You Are a Good Candidate for Debt Negotiation